30+ Things To Know When Planning a Beach Wedding

 Go to Wedding information Sandals Resorts

-4. Book the beach venue upfront, if it’s part of a resort.
+4. Book the beach venue upfront if it’s part of a resort.

-Expert tip: Some beach wedding vendors give discounts for active military, firefighters, and law enforcement personnel.
+Expert tip: Some beach wedding vendors offer discounts for active military, firefighters, and law enforcement personnel.
 Even a 10% discount can save you quite a bit of money on a big expenditure like a wedding.

 BONUS: What's it like to get married at a Beaches or Sandals Resort?